-To tilt outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
+To tilt the outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
 The outboard will tilt up until the switch is released or it reaches its maximum tilt position.

-1. Push in the tilt support pin.

-- 2. Lower outboard to rest on the tilt support pin. - Disengage the tilt support pin, by raising the outboard off the support pin and pulling out the support pin.
+- 1. Engage the tilt support lever by rotating the knob to bring the support lever upward. - Lower the outboard to rest on the tilt support lever. - 3.
+Disengage the tilt support lever by raising the outboard off the support lever and rotating the lever down.
 Lower the outboard.